spolu/settle/api/README.md

   user-friendly access from multiple devices.
 - Name resolution: the API takes care of translating Settl usernames or federated addresses into native addresses transparently.
-- Augmented functionalities: easing the issuance and exchange of currencies between Settl users.
+- Augmented functionalities: such as easing the issuance and exchange of currencies between Settl users, providing tools to accept payments through automatic exchange of these currencies.

 # Account creation and key management